iPad stand | easy Thrift Store Decor project

 I’ve seen a lot of my blogger friends make an iPad stand.
 I’ve wanted to make one for a long, long time.
 Have you been looking for an easy way to make your own iPad stand for your kitchen?
-I was talking to my daughter Jamie about it, and she came up with the best idea of how to actually make the iPad stand sit on the counter without falling over.
-Actually she was talking about using a picture frame for the iPad stand…. but that made it become a light bulb moment for me.
+I was talking to my daughter Jamie about it, and she came up with the best idea of making the iPad stand sit on the counter without falling over.
+She was talking about using a picture frame for the iPad stand…. but that made it become a light bulb moment for me.

 Let’s take a look at this easy iPad stand project.